dalenguyen/selenium-javascript/readme.md

 # Automation Testing with Selenium and JavaScript

-This is a guide to UI Automation Testing by using Selenium and JavaScript
+This is a unofficial guide to UI Automation Testing by using Selenium and JavaScript.

 ## Getting Started